TechnipFMC Awarded Significant - GuruFocus.com

-TechnipFMC (NYSE: FTI) has been awarded a significant(1) contract for subsea production systems by Equinor for its Irpa oil and gas development on the Norwegian Continental Shelf.
+TechnipFMC (NYSE: FTI) has been awarded a significant(1) contract for the subsea production system for Equinor’s Verdande project on the Norwegian Continental Shelf.

-Awarded under the companies’ framework agreement, the contract covers the supply and installation support of subsea trees, control systems, structures, and connections, as well as tooling.
+The contract – awarded under TechnipFMC’s framework agreement with Equinor – covers the complete subsea production system including subsea trees and structures, control systems, connections, tooling, and installation support.

-Jonathan Landes, President, Subsea at TechnipFMC, commented: “This project will utilize our standardized production system, which was designed to meet the specific demands of the Norwegian Continental Shelf.
-The award demonstrates Equinor’s confidence in our technology, quality, and ability to deliver.
-We’re delighted to continue supporting them.”
+Jonathan Landes, President, Subsea at TechnipFMC, commented: “This latest contract highlights the close relationship we have with Equinor under the framework agreement.
+We are delighted that Equinor is once again placing trust in our technology.”

 (1) For TechnipFMC, a “significant” contract is between $75 million and $250 million.